bus-api-provider-events — Bus Events API provider

 Selects the event name to publish or stream.

-Protected Bus event names require domain scopes such as vm:write, container:run, billing:read, or usage:read.
+Protected Bus event names require resource access such as vm:write, container:run, billing:read, or usage:read.
 Event names are dot-separated lowercase identifiers such as bus.vm.status.request or example.ping.
 Use letters, digits, hyphen, underscore, and dots; avoid wildcards unless the deployment explicitly enables admin-only broad listening.
-Protected namespace scope mapping is documented in the authentication section above and in Bus API JWT audiences and scopes.
+Protected namespace resource mapping is documented in the authentication section above and in Bus API JWT audiences and scopes.

 delivery=broadcast